CodecoolGlobal/epg-4-java-placi0325/README.md

    * DATABASE_USERNAME=_your username_<br>
    * DATABASE_PASSWORD=_your password_<br>

-:four: To start the fronend, you have to go into the frontend folder and run the following command in the terminal:
+:four: To start the frontend, you have to go into the frontend folder and run the following command in the terminal:
   ```sh
       npm start
    ```